ernie/valium/README.md

 I R GENIUS!"

 Yeah.
 It's not rocket science.
-This is just a quick little (seriously, under 100 LOC) gem that provides some intuitive syntax around a common pattern and doesn't stomp on any existing ActiveRecord functionality.
+This is just a quick little (seriously, around 100 LOC) gem that provides some intuitive syntax around a common pattern and doesn't stomp on any existing ActiveRecord functionality.
 It "just works."